Improve Internal Audit Planning with ERM

 Choosing the right areas to audit based on risk, or scoping, is the most important aspect of an audit management program.
 ERM provides five steps to ensure your internal audit planning is truly risk based.
 The key to adding value in the internal audit process is to first determine where the biggest contributors are to the business success, also known as a risk based approach.
 Too often internal audits get scheduled based on a rotational basis, gut feelings or suspicions or orders from management.

-- Scoping by Business Process – An ERM software system will allow you to have a risk assessment of the inherent weaknesses in each sub-process, allowing you to prioritize which of these risk, control and test combinations are truly key.
+- Scoping by Business Process – Governance, risk and compliance software will allow you to have a risk assessment of the inherent weaknesses in each sub-process, allowing you to prioritize which of these risk, control and test combinations are truly key.
 This scoping dramatically reduces the low risk, low impact audit content in your annual internal audit planning.
 You’ll also have access to the risk assessments completed by the risk owners themselves, allowing audit to validate their assessments against your defined criteria.

 - Scoping Resources – Connecting the most important assets to the business processes that contribute most to each strategic objective will create a risked based or prioritized short list of the people, physical assets, IT assets and vendor partners that support your corporate objectives.
 Typically, it is not just one vendor that causes a failure, but a collection of vendors and other resources that result in critical damage.
 Auditing resources in isolation is both too time consuming and too narrowly focused, missing the critical dependencies between controls and their contribution to corporate strategy.
 ERM systems make it easy to aggregate individual resource assessments with business process and vendor assessments, prioritizing aspects of your organizations to points of failure that require auditing.